jundaf2/eigenMHA/README.md

 ```
 git checkout cudnn
 ```
-To be concrete, this eigenMHA (eigenDNN) does what the cuDNN does in the following APIs for MHA operations.
+To be more specific, this eigenMHA (eigenDNN) does what the cuDNN does in the following APIs for MHA operations.
 * [cudnnCreateAttnDescriptor()](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#cudnnCreateAttnDescriptor)
 * [cudnnSetAttnDescriptor()](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#cudnnSetAttnDescriptor)
 * [cudnnGetAttnDescriptor()](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#cudnnGetAttnDescriptor)